jchip/mcpu/packages/mcpu-cli/README.md

 Use the MCPU `cli` to discover and use other MCP servers.
 ```

-## 🤖 Using with Claude Code (CLI Mode)
+## 🤖 Bash CLI Mode

-Add the content from [setup/AGENT-INSTRUCTIONS.md](setup/AGENT-INSTRUCTIONS.md) to your `.claude/CLAUDE.md` or project's `CLAUDE.md` to enable Claude Code to use MCPU.

-Or tell Claude to do it.
+If you want to use MCPU in bash mode, tell Claude to set it up.
 Pick a prompt appropriate for your need:

 - `AGENTS.md` and reference in `CLAUDE.md`